-Use a bent paperclip or a similar object to press and hold the RTFM switch for a couple of seconds and then release it.
+Use a bent paperclip or a similar object to briefly press the RTFM switch and release it.

 Caution

 Equipment Caution: Pressing and holding the RTFM switch for more than five seconds will restore the device to the factory default settings.
 See the "Restoring the Factory Default Settings" section.